Choose a Service

 • Where in the UK can you provide your services?

 A paternal test is the most accurate method for confirming whether a tested, alleged father man is the biological father of a child.
 Your paternity test results will be ready in just 3 to 5 working days.
 We can provide paternity testing in Glasgow, Leeds, Kent, Liverpool, Manchester, London or in any other place within the UK or even outside the UK where required.

 To see how easy the sample collection procedure is with oral swabs visit our sample collection guide.
 If you are unable to send in oral swab samples, we offer a range of alternative samples that can be sent in for DNA analysis.
-Please view our discreet DNA testing options for more information.
+Please view our forensic DNA testing options for more information.

 • Can I get my DNA test done on the NHS?